shapesmusic/Shapes-Basics-Draft/notes.md

 - ~~Add 5L and 5R shapes to SR tactile sequence.~~
 - Continue with anchor, one and two higher, one and two lower.
+- need to modify this wireframe's notation & shape

 **Wireframe**